PennLINC/CuBIDS/docs/example.rst

 RenameKeyGroup values and apply the requested deletion in ``v0_edited_summary.tsv``.
 The ``cubids-apply`` function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful because the user will then be able to see, in each scan’s filename, which metadata parameters associated with that scan vary from those in the acquisition’s Dominant Group.
+If the edited summary and files csvs are located in the ``bids_dir/code/CuBIDS`` directory, the user may just pass in those filenames.
+Otherwise, specifying the path to those files is ncessary.
-Note that like in cubids-group, cubids-apply requires full paths to the BIDS Dataset, summary and files tsvs, and output prefix.
-We execute cubids-apply with the following
+We can execute cubids-apply with the following command:
-command:

 .. code-block:: console

-    $ cubids-apply $PWD/BIDS_Dataset_DataLad $PWD/v0_edited_summary.tsv $PWD/v0_files.tsv $PWD/v1 --use-datalad
+    $ cubids-apply BIDS_Dataset_DataLad v0_edited_summary.tsv v0_files.tsv v1 --use-datalad

 Checking our git log, we can see that our changes from apply have been saved.